31,900 Shares in Navigator Holdings Ltd. (NYSE:NVGS) Acquired by MYDA Advisors LLC

 Shares of NYSE NVGS opened at $8.75 on Friday.
 The company has a debt-to-equity ratio of 0.74, a current ratio of 1.22 and a quick ratio of 1.15.
 The stock has a market capitalization of $489.07 million, a P/E ratio of 58.33 and a beta of 2.45.
 Navigator Holdings Ltd. has a 1-year low of $6.11 and a 1-year high of $12.46.
 The business has a fifty day moving average price of $8.89 and a 200 day moving average price of $9.79.

-Several equities analysts have recently weighed in on the company.
+NVGS has been the topic of several research analyst reports.
+Evercore ISI raised Navigator from an “in-line” rating to an “outperform” rating and upped their price objective for the company from $12.00 to $15.00 in a research report on Monday, June 14th.
 Zacks Investment Research downgraded Navigator from a “hold” rating to a “strong sell” rating in a research report on Thursday, August 12th.
-Evercore ISI raised Navigator from an “in-line” rating to an “outperform” rating and upped their price objective for the company from $12.00 to $15.00 in a research report on Monday, June 14th.

 About Navigator